Easy Homemade Pumpkin Seed Butter

 Blender Tips

-I personally use and love my Vitamix.
+I love my Vitamix.

 Early on in our marriage, I resisted investing in a Vitamix since it cost a lot and we weren't making a lot of money.
 However, it's been one of the BEST things I ever bought for our whole food kitchen.